This is Salty my new /old Harkers Island Net Boat and the story of her restoration.

 I used a laser level to check the position of the shaft log to the keel and rest of the boat and it looks like everything is lining up OK.

-I have also picked up the white oak for the stern chine and the old chine will be traced for best fit to the planks.
+the old chine will be traced for best fit to the planks.

 Great deal on the wood through Reid Boat Building, a local boat builder.